michaelshiloh/NetworkEverything/schedule.md

 - **Update**
 	- Storage allocation has not been determined yet so you don't need to label your shelf yet
+	- I have reduced the amount of reading from Making Things Talk
 - **Read**
 	- Linked, Chapters 1-3
 	-	Making Things Talk